-Hello beautiful friends, I am so excited to be hanging out with you this SPRING Friday.
+Hello beautiful friends.
 I have been waiting for the warm weather, chirping birds, budding trees and fresh air for many many months now and it is safe to say it is officially spring.
 Studies always talk about the importance of “8 hours of sleep” (see source below) but that was always interesting to me because we are all different and seasons are always different.
 In the winter I sleep about 9 hours per night and in the summer I sleep about 7 hours per night so, I think that all varies.
 Spring is when my sleep schedule starts to shift and I wake up earlier, go to bed a little (a little!) later and wake up to the sound of little birds.

 Do you have a special routine that you follow each day?